ElliotLockerman/Echidna/Readme.md

 After launching Echidna, first fill out the fields:

-- **Command**: The terminal program to execute.
+- **Command:** The terminal program to execute.
 The files, space-delimited, will be appended to this string and passed to the terminal.
 Only Bash-compatible commands are supported at the moment (due to the quoting required for the command and passed file paths).
-- **Extensions**: Optionally add extensions for the shim app to support.
+- **Extensions:** Optionally add extensions for the shim app to support.
 Adding extensions makes your shim app appear in the `Open With` menu for files with supported extensions, but will prevent files with other extensions from being dragged to your shim app.
 Files with other extensions can still be opened by double-clicking if your shim app is selected in the `Open With` -> `Other...` dialog (You may have to select `All Applications` in the `Enable` drop-down)
-- **Open Files: () Together, () Individually**: If multiple files are opened simultaneously, should they all be passed to a single instantiation to the command (space-delimited), or should each open in it's own window?
 - **Identifier**: The bundle identifier for the shim app.
 This can be any unique string, but is usually a reverse URL withe app name as the final component.
+- **Terminal:** Select desired terminal application.
+Currently supported are Terminal.app and iTerm2.
+- **Open Files: () Together, () Individually:** If multiple files are opened simultaneously, should they all be passed to a single instantiation to the command (space-delimited), or should each open in it's own window?

 Then click `Save As..`, provide a file name and directory, and click `Save`.
 You can then set your shim app as the `Open With` handler, or launch it to provide a draggable target in the dock bar (no windows will appear after being launched, and launching isn't necessary for other use pattern).